HND in Health and Social Care Practice (Leadership and Management)

 Entry Requirements

-- T Levels qualification
+- T Levels qualification (related to health and/or social care)

 - an international equivalent to the above qualifications.

-English Language Requirements
+English Language Requirements for International Students

-Restrictions on Learner Entry:
+Restrictions on Learner Entry

 The Pearson BTEC Higher National qualifications are accredited on the Regulated Qualifications Framework (RQF) for learners aged 18 years and over.